Measuring the giant radio galaxy length distribution with the LoTSS: Results

 \subsubsection{Empirical survival function}

-From our LoTSS DR2 GRG sample, we compute the empirical cumulative distribution function (ECDF) of the GRG observed projected proper length RV $L_\mathrm{p,obs}\ \vert\ L_\mathrm{p,obs} > l_\mathrm{p,GRG}$ (see Eq.~\ref{eq:GRGObservedProjectedProperLength}).
-We only include GRGs for which $l_\mathrm{p}$ itself --- rather than a lower bound --- is known, and set either $z_\mathrm{max} = 0.5$ or $z_\mathrm{max} = 0.25$; this retains 1462 or 800 GRGs for analysis, respectively.\footnote{We explore two choices for $z_\mathrm{max}$ as our model assumes that $\xi$ remains constant between $z \in [0, z_\mathrm{max}]$.
-We further discuss this assumption in Section~\ref{sec:XiEvolution}.} The empirical survival function (ESF), which equals \emph{one minus} the ECDF, is shown in dark grey in both panels of Fig.~\ref{fig:ECDFCompleteness}.
+From our LoTSS DR2 GRG sample, we computed the empirical cumulative distribution function (ECDF) of the GRG observed projected proper length RV $L_\mathrm{p,obs}\ \vert\ L_\mathrm{p,obs} > l_\mathrm{p,GRG}$ (see Eq.~\ref{eq:GRGObservedProjectedProperLength}).
+We only included giants for which $l_\mathrm{p}$ itself --- rather than a lower bound --- is known, and set either $z_\mathrm{max} = 0.5$ or $z_\mathrm{max} = 0.25$; this retained 1473 or 811 giants for analysis, respectively.\footnote{We explored two choices for $z_\mathrm{max}$ as our model assumes that $\xi$ remains constant between $z \in [0, z_\mathrm{max}]$.
+We further discuss this assumption in Section~\ref{sec:XiEvolution}.} The empirical survival function (ESF), which equals one minus the ECDF, is shown in dark grey in both panels of Fig.~\ref{fig:ECDFCompleteness}.
 Just as the ECDF approximates the CDF, the ESF approximates the survival function (SF).
 In this case, for any $l_\mathrm{p}$, the ESF provides the probability that a randomly drawn LoTSS DR2 GRG will have a projected proper length exceeding $l_\mathrm{p}$.
 If $L_\mathrm{p,obs}\ \vert\ L_\mathrm{p,obs} > l_\mathrm{p,GRG}$ were Paretian, its ESF (hereafter: `the' ESF) would resemble a straight line in Fig.~\ref{fig:ECDFCompleteness}'s right panel --- both axes have logarithmic scaling.
 However, the ESF clearly displays curvature.